Transmission of material in this release is embargoed until

 the time series data for motor fuel, so it was estimated and removed from the data prior to

-For the seasonal factors introduced in January 2018, BLS adjusted 38 series using intervention
+For the seasonal factors introduced for January 2019, BLS adjusted 51 series using intervention

-analysis seasonal adjustment, including selected food and beverage items, motor fuels, and
+analysis seasonal adjustment, including selected food and beverage items, motor fuels, electricity,

 Revision of Seasonally Adjusted Indexes